 Hiding out in the Santa Cruz Mountains—unfortunately, at the cabin of an old flame Willa never fully forgave—she and her fellow fugitive try to piece together a puzzle that straddles the line between New Age and computer age.
 Her friend is wanted for killing a man who claimed to have created a cybernetic shaman.
-And the only way to clear him—and avoid her own arrest as an accessory after the fact—is to learn the truth from the mountain's oddball survivalists, tech gurus, and a naked stalker who claims to be the demigod Pan.
+And the only way to clear him, and to avoid her own arrest as an accessory after the fact, is to learn the truth from the mountain's oddball survivalists, tech gurus, and a naked stalker who claims to be the demigod Pan.

 Praise for Last Chants:

 "Effectively blending the seemingly incongruous elements of high-tech computing and ancient mythology, Matera has produced a first-rate mystery, exhibiting her usual hallmarks of excellent plotting, solid characterizations, and brisk pacing."

 "In Last Chants, Lia Matera's sharp-witted sleuth leaps impulsively to the defense of Arthur Kenna, an eccentric mythologist suspected of having done away with his assistant, an Indian shaman who was programming a computer in the mystic arts...
 Ms. Matera gives a fair hearing to her characters' unorthodox beliefs... and it's a treat to watch the normally level-headed Willa crawling around in the woods."

 "It's an intriguing plot, well developed with interesting characters in a picturesque location."